litmuschaos/litmus-docs/website/docs/user-guides/image-registry.md

 If the Registry Type is `Private`, make sure to provide the secret and the namespace where the secret is present.

-Once the details are provided, click on the `Save Changes` button and the user can see the updated Image Registry changes.
+Once the details are provided, click on the `Save Changes` button and you can see the updated Image Registry changes.

 <img src={require('../assets/user-guides/image-registry/img-registry-updated.png').default} width="800"  />